reelyactive/barnacles/README.md

 The silly Québécois title aside (we couldn't resist the temptation), although __barnacles__ and __barnowl__ together may suffice for simple event-driven applications, functionality can be greatly extended with the following software packages:
 - [advlib](https://github.com/reelyactive/advlib) to decode the individual packets from hexadecimal strings into JSON
-- [chickadee](https://github.com/reelyactive/chickadee) to associate structured, linked data with the devices identified in the radio decodings
+- [chickadee](https://github.com/reelyactive/chickadee) to provide a /context API by associating structured, linked data with the devices identified in the radio decodings
+- [barterer](https://github.com/reelyactive/barterer) to provide a /devices API

 How to decode packets?